 The trivia item below may give away important plot points.

-The film also makes a slight reference to the assassination of presidential candidate Robert F. Kennedy: following Leary's failed assassination attempt, the president is rushed out of the hotel through the kitchen.
+The film also makes two references to the assassination of presidential candidate Robert F. Kennedy: in Leary's apartment, Frank finds a quote from Sirhan Sirhan on a piece of paper.
+Later, following Leary's failed assassination attempt, the president is rushed out of the hotel through the kitchen.
 Kennedy was killed by Sirhan Sirhan in the kitchen of the Ambassador Hotel in Los Angeles.